Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Configuration steps in Sophos Firewall:

-1. In AWS console, navigate to Services > EC2 and click Instances.
+1. In the AWS console, go to to Services > EC2 and click Instances.

 2. Select the first Sophos firewall and copy the Elastic public IP address of the instance.

-3. Open a new web browser tab and access the web console of the first firewall on HTTPS using the public IP copied in Step 2 and append the port number 4444.
+3. Open a new web browser tab and access the web console of the first firewall on HTTPS using the public IP copied in Step 2, appending port number 4444.

-4. After logging into the device, it will go through the device claim(registration) process.
+4. After logging into the device, it’ll go through the device claim(registration) process.

-It will auto-detect the serial key that was entered previously during the CloudFormation deployment stage.
+It’ll auto-detect the previous serial key entered during the CloudFormation deployment stage.
 Click Continue.

-The next step is the claiming the firewall in the Sophos Central account, so click the option Claim in Sophos Central
+The next step is claiming the firewall in the Sophos Central account, so click the option Claim in Sophos Central.

-It’ll redirect to the Sophos Central Firewall licensing page and you can claim the firewall for 30 days of trial license.
-Click Claim firewall.
+It’ll redirect to the Sophos Central Firewall licensing page, where you can claim a 30-day trial license for the firewall.
+Click Claim Firewall.

-After this step, it will show the license status of the firewall instance and then click Continue to go to the Dashboard page.
+After this step, the license status of the firewall instance will be shown.
+Then click Continue to go to the Dashboard page.

-5. Navigate to SYSTEM > Administration > Admin and user settings and add -01 to the hostname of the firewall, to identify it easily from Sophos Central Firewall management section.
+5. Navigate to SYSTEM > Administration > Admin and user settings and add -01 to the firewall's hostname to easily identify it from the Sophos Central Firewall management section.

 6. Navigate to CONFIGURE > Routing > BGP.